 All of our barrels come standard with a single dimple opposite the gas block port.
 This ensures that a low profile gas block that uses set screws will be perfectly aligned with the gas port, and also makes it nearly impossible for the gas block to be moved out of place.

-We also offer pinning for an extra charge for folks who want a low profile gas block that cannot be unintentionally moved out of place.
-We've never had a customer report that one of our low profile gas block installations has failed, so pinning is generally unnecessary.
-However, if the weapon is to be used in a police or military role, or for serious tactical training and competition, then this extra security is warranted.
+We also offer gas block pinning for an extra charge, which ensures that a low profile gas block cannot be unintentionally moved out of place.
+We've never had a customer report that one of our low profile gas block installations has failed.
+But for guaranteed performance, especially if the weapon is for police, military or any serious tactical application, then you can't go wrong with a pinned gas block.

-The following image shows the dimple and a pinned low profile gas block.
+The following image shows the gas block alignment dimple we put in all of our barrels (top) and a pinned low profile gas block (bottom).